What we do:

 By day Nate is a graphic designer in the Chicago area.
 He has worked for a number of different companies, most notably Kmart, Sears, and Ace Hardware.
 He's also the designer of our current show logo.

-Nate was an early fan of the show and has known Paul, Todd and Chance for about four years, He is a very enthusiastic and energetic mix of the three of them, and has proven to be a great fit with the team.
+Nate was an early fan of the show and has known Paul, Todd and Chance for about a decade, He is a very enthusiastic and energetic mix of the three of them, and has proven to be a great fit with the team.

 Aside from cars and bikes, Nate has a slew of hobbies like Movies, Music (listening and playing), Competitive BBQ, Travel, Bourbon, Shooting, Writing, Wrenching, Welding, Video Games, Billiards and probably 15 other things simultaneously.

 He and his wife also have a few cats that tolerate them.

 The only book that Edgar can remember borrowing from his elementary school library is a supercar book that introduced him to the Acura NSX.
 His father who happens to be a software programmer/events videographer played a huge role in Edgar's eventual love affair with cinema.
 By age 12 Edgar was editing his first skateboarding video which was shot on VHS-C tapes and mixed with 2 decks, a Videonics digital mixer, and a stereo which transmitted “The Cure's - "Boy's Don't Cry" directly onto the film.